Winter Clothes Day: Meng Jiangnu

 On their wedding night, a contingent of troops broke into their house, and took Fan Xiliang away because he was recruited as a laborer by the first emperor of Qin to build the Great Wall far away.
 After Fan Xiliang was taken away, Meng Jiangnu missed him day and night with great sadness and a heavy heart.
 On October first, it snowed heavily outside.
 When she stared at the candles and the big snowfall, she thought of how her husband had left without taking any warm clothes to defend against the cold, so she wiped tears sadly.
 Meng Jiangnu missed her husband so much that she had a dream.
 In her dream, she saw her husband standing on the Great Wall.
 Grabbing a spear, her husband was clothed in ragged garments in a world of ice and snow.
 When he fought against enemies, his head was cut off by an enemy, rolling down the Great Wall with blood everywhere.
 Meng Jiangnu woke up screaming, and found it a nightmare.
 She strongly believed the dream meant something bad, therefore, she was determined to send clothes to him and to figure out what had happened.
 She made winter clothes for her husband overnight, and packed up her luggage, including her husband's winter clothes.
 After saying goodbye to her parents, she left for the Great Wall to find her husband.
 Though she suffered a lot, with her determination and help from nice people, she finally reached the Great Wall which was being built.
 Unfortunately, she was told that her husband had died of overwork and his body was buried under the Great Wall.
 Hearing the news, she was shocked and passed out.
 After the wind woke her up, she couldn't help bursting into crying.
 She beat the Great Wall hard, and called out her husband's name when she cried.
-She cried for a while, and then censured the first emperor of Qin Dynasty for his tyrannies.
+She cried for a while, and then censured the first emperor of the Qin dynasty for his tyrannies.
 With her accusations, sharp wind blew up, and furious billows rolled and came towards the Great Wall.
 Suddenly, a loud noise occurred, one part of the Great Wall collapsed, and a skeleton was uncovered.
 Meng Jiangnu stayed with the skeleton and cried for seven days.
 Then, she burnt the winter clothes that she made for her husband.
 The ashes of the clothes flew upward with the wind, circled her three times, and finally covered the skeleton steadily.
 Gradually, the legend of Meng Jiangnu sending winter clothes has evolved into a festival which people call Winter Clothes Day.